ttgeng233/LongVALE/README.md

 |              |      |              | [Evaluation](https://huggingface.co/datasets/ttgeng233/LongVALE/blob/main/features_eval/speech_features_1171.zip)|

 **[Note]** You can also extract features by youself by using the provided scripts at `./preprocess`.

+## Evaluation
+For evaluation instruction, please refer to [eval.md](longvalellm/eval/eval.md)

+## Training
+If you want to train the model by youself, please refer to [train.md](longvalellm/train/train.md) for training instructions.

 ## Acknowledgement
 We are grateful for the following awesome projects: [VTimeLLM](https://github.com/huangb23/VTimeLLM)